wszenic/mlops_api/starter/model_card_template.md

 ## Model Details

 Classification model, predicting the salary of the person based on the features like age, education, occupation, etc.
+The most current version of the model is saved under `.starter/model/model.pkl` file.
+The model is an gradient boosted classifier, developed using XGboost library.
+This is due to excellent handling of tabular data by that type of model.

 ## Intended Use